- Toxocariasis is found globally, but the majority of cases occur where dogs and cats (often household pets) are kept in close proximity to humans.

 - Vital signs stable and afebrile.
 Systemic examination was unremarkable except for palpable lymph nodes in the submandibular region.

 - Right eye: injected and nonreactive with corneal edema and mildly dilated pupils.
+Visual acuity was Hand Motions at 1 foot.

 - Left eye: unremarkable.
+Best corrected visual acuity was 20/20

 - Ocular echography confirmed the presence of chronic endophthalmitis and exotropia of the right eye (Figure 15).